Dry Mouth: How To Prevent It And How To Treat It

 Wearing Night Guards

 In some cases, people grind their teeth unconsciously or while they're sleeping.
-If you think this is the culprit for your persistent dry mouth, wearing a medical-grade night guard during sleep can help reduce the friction on your teeth.
+If you think this is the culprit for your persistent dry mouth, wearing a medical-grade mouth guard during sleep can help reduce the friction on your teeth.

 Dehydration